JVthearchitect/JVthearchitect/README.md

 <br>

  - 🔭 I'm currently working on contributing to awesome open source projects!
- - 🌱 I'm currently growing in my understanding of PyTorch and MatPlotLib!
+ - 🌱 I'm currently growing in my understanding of PyTorch and Django!
  - 💬 Ask me about sustainable gardening and fishing
  - 📫 You can reach me via my [personal site](http://jimmyvallarta.com/)
  - ⚡ Fun fact: Mini Nubians are the best goats